How to Use the AAMC Residency Explorer Tool

 Evaluating the suitability of different programs by comparing their values, opportunities, patient populations, and other metrics makes it exceptionally easy to find the right fit.
 The increased compatibility helps narrow your search so you’re not applying to hundreds of programs but a few right ones.
 Above all, as you save on the time, money, and administrative hassle of applying to too many programs, you simultaneously increase your chances of success too.

 How easy is the AAMC Residency Explorer to use?

-The Residency Explorer tool has been thoughtfully designed to exponentially ease your search for the right program.
+The Residency Explorer tool thoughtfully eases your search for the right program.
 Once students and applicants log into the tool using their AAMC credentials, they can immediately create a profile with the information they’ll likely be putting on their applications.
 Once the scores, peer-reviewed publications, volunteer work, and research experiences have all been entered, it’s time to explore the program options.

 Select a specialty and put in filters for the targeted geographical span – you can even customize your search, down to the acceptable distance from your zip code, and boom!
 The search results are displayed.

 Select a specific program to see how you compare to the other candidates who matched with it in recent years.
 For each program, it also shows a snapshot of the different characteristics including the number of applications, number interviewed, its minimum eligibility requirements, and other crucial information.